Senate passes coronavirus relief bill, which Trump is expected to sign

 Trump tweeted that more state funding could be considered in future coronavirus legislation.

-The Senate hit a standoff earlier in the month over a Republican proposal that would just have provided $250 billion more in small-business coronavirus relief funds after it became clear the loan program would run out of money.
-Both parties had been in talks since then, with Democrats pushing to expand the scope of the bill to include more coronavirus money beyond just the Paycheck Protection Program and Republicans insisting on keeping the bill narrowly focused.
+The Senate reached a standoff earlier in the month over a Republican proposal that would have provided just $250 billion more in small-business coronavirus relief funds after it became clear that the loan program would run out of money.
+The parties had been in talks since then, with Democrats pushing to expand the scope of the bill to include more coronavirus money beyond just the Paycheck Protection Program and Republicans insisting on keeping the bill narrowly focused.

-In a call with reporters Tuesday, Hoyer said that members were not being forced to leave their districts, and he was aware that the coronavirus would keep some lawmakers at home, but he expected a majority to make it back to the Capitol to pass the legislation in a roll-call vote.
+In a call with reporters Tuesday, Hoyer said that members were not being forced to leave their districts and that he was aware that the coronavirus would keep some lawmakers at home, but he said he expected a majority to make it back to the Capitol to pass the legislation in a roll-call vote.

 "As soon as it has passed in the House, we will advance CARES 2, which must be transformative and far-reaching," Pelosi and Schumer said Tuesday.